ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 * <b>git commit ... </b> which <em>commits</em> files as a group to the <em>local</em> copy of the repository (the one in your CSIL account)
 * <b>git push ... </b> which <em>pushes</em> the commit(s) in your local repository to the original repository on github.ucsb.edu that you cloned from.

-This last step, the <b>git push</b> step, is important, because it makes a "backup copy" of your work on the github.ucsb.edu server.
+This last step, the <b>git push</b> step, is important, because it makes a "backup copy" of your work on the github.com server.
 This has several benefits over just having the code only in your CSIL account:

 * It provides a way for you to see the entire history of your project in a convenient web interface
 * It provides a convenient way to move code between and among your CSIL account, your laptop, and your desktop machines, keeping everything in sync.
-* By adding "collaborators" on the github.ucsb.edu, you can share code securely with pair-partners, TAs, and instructors and keep everything in sync.
+* By adding "collaborators" on the github.com, you can share code securely with pair-partners, TAs, and instructors and keep everything in sync.
+And, when the repo is part of an "organization" on github.com, anyone that is an "owner" of that organization automatically gets access (this is how your TAs and instructor can see your work.)
-* In the case of public repos on github.ucsb.edu, you can share code (read-only) with anyone that has github.ucsb.edu access (i.e. everyone with a CSIL account.)
 * In the case of public repos on github.com, you can share open source code with anyone with internet access.
 This is a great way to put "side-projects" on your resume so that potential employers can see your work.

 === What's a ''workflow''?
 What's a ''commit''?
 What's a ''push''? ===